 According to recent Huffington Post blog on the topic, “It’s hard to get out of bed some days after divorce, let alone map out a future spent on your own.
 But at some point in the process, you start to realize that you’re so much more than your relationship status and that life goes on — and gets better — after divorce.”

-If you are thinking about filing for divorce and want further advice or if you are in the midst of a divorce and want to learn your rights and responsibilities, please contact us to set up your free consultation with one of our compassionate and knowledgeable family law attorneys.
+If you are thinking about filing for divorce and want further advice or if you are in the midst of a divorce and want to learn your rights and responsibilities, please contact us to set up your initial consultation with one of our compassionate and knowledgeable family law attorneys.